 The upcoming mobile game, which is based on the idea created by best-selling author Michael Crichton, was made with enthusiasm and excitement by the studio and the developer.
 Based on what they had to say, the aim of the game is ultimately to let players realise something of their dreams of interacting with prehistoric creatures in the modern world.
 The goal has been nothing more than to create an immersive a game as possible, and if the comments of executives are anything to go by, that goal might be achieved.
 Thabet believes the developer hoped players would be immersed in a world in which living with dinosaurs is possible.
 He added that the game also offers players a social element, in that they can connect with other players as they hunt for and battle their creatures.
 Universal brand development, game, and digital platform executive vice president, Chris Heatherly, said the AR and location technology available was key to making players’ dino dreams come true.
 The studio executive also thinks that Jurassic World: Alive will be the largest, most thrilling game in the whole franchise.

 Studio Expands Gaming Territory

+There is little chance of Universal and Ludia not making a success of the AR-based game for mobile currently under development.
+If its success is anything like that of Pokémon Go, it will be an accolade for all involved, including the studio.
 As recently as last year, the studio took a strategic decision to expand its gaming division.
 It began by bulking up the gaming team with more staff to enable a hands-on approach, as well as greater investment, and it looks like this is just the beginning.
 Jurassic World: Alive is just the first of several exciting mobile games to be developed and released from here on.